Sensory-Cloud/cpp-sdk/README.md

 Example code for each available service and programming model are available in the [examples](examples) directory.
-These act both as a point of reference and as a starting point for the integration of SensoryCloud with your application.
+These act both as a point of reference and as a starting point for the integration of Sensory Cloud with your application.

 Please refer to [md/tutorial.md](md/tutorial.md) for a tutorial of the blocking synchronous interface of the SDK.
 Tutorials for the asynchronous